Financial Empowerment Resources for New Yorkers

 -

-Now more than ever it’s important for all of us to take greater control of our own personal finances and teach our children about sound financial practices.
-Except where expressly indicated, none of these materials necessarily represent the views of the Office of the New York State Comptroller.
+It’s always important to take control of your own personal finances and to teach children about sound financial practices.
 Here are several resources that provide a wide range of personal finance information that could help you now and in the future:

 - Financial Counseling and Credit Protection (Federal Reserve Bank of New York)